DavidVFitzGerald/trade-flows-analysis/README.md

 ## Pipeline
 As the BACI database is updated once a year, this project uses a batch workflow.
 The pipeline consists of the following steps:
   1. The infrastructure is setup using Terraform (init, plan, apply).
-  2. The data is downloaded from the BACI webpage for the specified HS code.
-This step handles the case where the URL of the data file might be different due to a new version having been uploaded.
+  2. The latest data available is downloaded from the BACI webpage for the specified HS code.
+This step handles automatically situations where the URL of the data file might be different due to a new version having been uploaded.
 The downloaded data consists of a zip file.
   3. The downloaded zip file is unzipped, and the extracted csv files are uploaded to a Google Cloud Storage bucket.
   4. The data contained in the csv files is converted to the parquet format using PySpark on a Dataproc cluster.
 During this step, the schema is defined and the year is used as partition when creating the parquet files.
 The year was chosen as partitioning variable since the data is analyzed year-by-year.
 The parquet files are stored in the bucket in a separate subfolder.
   5. Using PySpark on a Dataproc cluster, the parquet files are read and the total trade values by country  are calculated, and subsequently, the balance of trade is calculated.
 The country codes and product codes are replaced by human-readable values before the dataframe is stored in a table in a BigQuery dataset.